BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 When you first start your full node with `tmn start`, you need to give some information.

 > **--name:** The name of your full node.
-It should be formatted as a slug string.
+Your input will be converted to a "slugified" name.
 Slug format allows all letters and numbers, dashes ("-") and underscores ("_").
+Ex: `MyMaStErNode#24 cool` -> `mymasternode24-cool`.
 You can name it to reflect your identity, company name, etc.
 >
 > **--net:** The network your full node will connect to.
 You can choose here to connect it to the TomoChain `mainnet` or `testnet`.
 >
 > **--pkey:** The private key of your WALLET1 wallet (non 50k).
-A TomoChain full node uses an account to be uniquely identified and to receive transaction fees.
+A TomoChain full node uses a wallet address to be uniquely identified and to receive transaction fees.
 Transaction fees are not rewards, and they are usually tiny.
-Important note: we advise for security measures to use a fresh new account for your masternode.
+Important note: we advise for security measures to use a fresh new wallet for your masternode.
-This is not the account that will receive the rewards.
+This is not the wallet that will receive the rewards.
-The rewards are sent to the account that will make the 50k TOMO initial deposit.
+The rewards are sent to the wallet that will make the 50k TOMO initial deposit.

 The command is structured like this: